 How Much Do Dental Implants Cost?

 Dental implant costs vary.
 A single implant can cost as little as $2,000, while a full mouth of implants can cost around $40,000.
-Talk to your dentist for the most accurate dental implant price.
+Talk to Dr. Dan and our finance experts at Ponderosa Dental Group for the most accurate dental implant price.

-According to Investopedia, the best dental insurance in 2021 for implants is Delta Dental Insurance, Denali Dental, Spirit Dental & Vision, Ameritas, and Cigna Dental.
+According to Investopedia, the best dental insurance coverage in 2021 for implants is provided by Delta Dental Insurance, Denali Dental, Spirit Dental & Vision, Ameritas, and Cigna Dental.
 No insurance?
-Ponderosa Dental offers dental plans that include a 15% discount off dental procedures, including specialty services.
+Ponderosa Dental Group offers dental plans that include a 15%-off discount on dental procedures, including specialty services.

 Dental implants are incredibly individualized.
 We will work to develop the best plan of action for you and use our combined experience to make the process as smooth and comfortable as possible.
 We are just a phone call away.
 Make your appointment to discuss dental implants and teeth replacement options today!